I may receive commissions for purchases made through links on my site. Please see my full disclosure for further information.

 When you finally lie your head on the pillow at night, all you can think about is the amazing idea you just had for starting a podcast (yep, I see you sneaking back to your desk to research which podcast app is the best).
 You love what you do so much that you just can't stop doing it.

 Your current co-workers ask how in the heck you're going to get any work done at home with all the disruptions but you're not worried.
-When you need to focus, you'll just close your office door and turn off your phone.
+When you need to focus, you'll just close the door to your home office and turn off your phone.
 You're working on your business and people have to respect that.

 REALITY: